 How Will an IVA Application Work?

 An IVA arrangement, in comparison with other debt management solutions we offer, can be long term – you will normally be able to satisfy this type of debt solution within a few years – normally up to six - if you are juggling several lenders at once.
 Your circumstances and needs will apply – but IVAs are arranged to help make debt relief that little bit more manageable for those who may not necessarily be au fait with lending and borrowing.
-Certainly, it is one of the most popular options available to those who have never been in debt before – and it is therefore one of the main options we will look at with you should you need to approach us for support or advice.
+Certainly, it is one of the most popular options available to those who have never been in debt before.

 Your IVA will very likely go ahead if creditors accept your proposal – and providing those who agree account for at least 75% of your total debt.
 It’s also worth knowing that once you’ve cleared your debts, any unsecured amounts remaining will be written off provided it is included within your Individual Voluntary Arrangement.
 If it is not included within the arrangement, it will of course remain outstanding.

 Why an IVA May Help – and Why it May Not